Share this post

 Spaghetti Squash

 The Spaghetti squash ranges is color from pale to deep yellow, and it may or may not have some skin blemishes.
-Since the skin is way too thick to eat, any blemished won’t matter in the end.
-It is usually prepared by cutting in half longways and removing the seeds, and slowly roasting cut side down.
+Since the skin is way too thick to eat, any blemishes won’t matter in the end.
+It is usually prepared by cutting in half longways and removing the seeds, and then slowly roasting cut side down.
 Let it cool a little bit and then take a fork and the flesh will easily shred–it’ll come off in long strands that resemble spaghetti.
 Toss it with a little pesto or a little homemade marinara and have a great gluten-free pasta alternative.
 Unlike other winter squash that have a somewhat dry flesh, this is a high-moisture squash.
 It may weep moisture during plate-up, so be wary of that.

 Freshpoint-produce-101-winter-squash-butternut